Dashboard

 Housing

-The key focus area for this sector is to meet regional housing goals by accelerating the development of new affordable units and preservation projects and ensure equitable access for Black, Indigenous and people of color (BIPOC) and vulnerable populations.
+This sector aims to meet regional housing goals by accelerating the development of new affordable units and preservation projects, and ensure equitable access for Black, Indigenous and people of color (BIPOC) and vulnerable populations.

 Total number of affordable and market-rate units produced